 - Students are expected to share their research work with other students and contribute fully to the pool of knowledge generated by the student group.
 This programme relies on a collaborative approach to learning.

 - Students are expected to become active participants in the face-to-face discussions that take place during tutorials.

 - Web Design is a fast-moving subject area and students need to keep up-to-date with current trends and ideas.
-This is only possible by reading blog posts, RSS feeds, online and offline magazines and listening to podcasts.
+This is only possible by reading blog posts, online and offline magazines, following social media and listening to podcasts.
 Students must have a willingness to consume such content and then feed back to the student group.

-Students should already be skilled general users of computer and information technology at the point of joining the programme.
-It is not designed for beginners and tuition in the general use of computers will not be given.
+Students should already be skilled general users of computer and information technology at the point of joining the course.
+It is not designed for computing beginners and tuition in the general use of computers will not be given.

 - Students may use either PC or Mac (or both) but they must be competent users of the respective operating system(s).
 For example, students must be able to find suitable software online, download it, install it and learn how to use it.